verticalphotoplacer/HeadingCalculator/README.md

 ### Build local executable file

 [pyinstaller](https://www.pyinstaller.org/) is a recommended tool to build a local executable file.
 It is recommended to build from a minimal Python environment.
-This will exclude unnecessary packages and create minimum size executable file.
+This will exclude unnecessary packages and create a minimum size executable file.

 1. Create and activate a virtual environment in your [Python installation](https://www.python.org/downloads/).